Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/assignments/assignment-09-api-lib.md

 ### Why this assignment?

 This is a great practice writing JavaScript code.
+Yyou might use the code you write here.
+Someone else might use the code you write!

 ## Project requirements

 You will write a library of code that solves a problem.
-Here are a few suggestions:

 - Write library that works with an API to make that API easier to use.
 See the ideas below.
--
+- If you're not sure what to write you can [solve the OpenWeatherApi problems](https://github.com/Tech-at-DU/weather-api).
+- You can also choose to create a library for one of the existing JS Browser APIs.

 Here is a list of APIs that you could build a library around: